USS General W. C. Langfitt: Operational history

 The fourth and final group taken to Australia by General W. C. Langfitt arrived in Fremantle on 18 February 1950 and consisted of 1,118 displaced persons of Polish descent.
 The group embarked on their voyage in Mombasa, Kenya in late January and early February 1950.
 This particular group of migrants, referred to as "The General Langfitt Group", was chronicled in the 1995 book The General Langfitt story: Polish refugees recount their experiences of exile, dispersal, and resettlement.
 The book tells the story of the group's exile in the Soviet Union and journeys that took them from that country to Iran, India, East Africa, and finally Australia.

 General W. C. Langfitt was reacquired by the Navy 1 March 1950 for assignment as an overseas transport under MSTS.
 She undertook the job of carrying troops, dependents, and even refugees to the far corners of the world, making round-the-world voyages in 1952 and 1953.
 Between 24 November 1954 and 30 April 1957 she made 32 voyages from New York to Bremerhaven, Germany, and back, carrying European refugees to the United States under the Refugees Relief Act.
 Following the 1956 Hungarian Revolution, she operated with MSTS transport USNS General Harry Taylor (T-AP-145) and brought over 45,000 Hungarian refugees to the United States.
 Since she was making the trips back to Europe empty she was used to carry American Field Service students to Europe during early summer of 1955.

 After carrying additional refugees from Europe to Australia during May and June 1957, General W. C. Langfitt arrived New York 13 July and was inactivated there 30 September.
 Transferred to the Maritime Administration on 13 May 1958, she was berthed with the National Defense Reserve Fleet, James River, Virginia.

 In 1968 the ship was sold to Hudson Waterways Corporation of New York and rebuilt as a 13,489-ton, 633 ft container vessel by the Maryland Shipbuilding and Drydock Co. of Baltimore.
 She entered commercial service as SS Transindiana, USCG ON 513582, IMO 6904844, in December 1969. and began hauling containerized cargo for Seatrain Lines.
+The ship can be seen in the Hawaii 5-0 episode "The Odd Lot Caper" which aired 30 January 1973.
 The ship was laid up at New York in November 1978, and scrapped at Brownsville, Texas in 1983.